 For several years, the company has used a wind turbine to power a pipeline pump station in Harpster, Ohio, and learnings from that installation helped inform its decision to proceed with wind power at Dickinson.

-Each turbine at the facility will have a hub height of 262 feet (approx. 79 metres) and a tip height of just over 400 feet (roughly 121 metres), and will comply with local and state zoning requirements.
+Each turbine at the facility will have a hub height of approximately 79 metres and a tip height of just over 120 metres, and will comply with local and state zoning requirements.

 One Energy is beginning local and state permitting processes, and the project is expected to begin operating in the fourth quarter of 2022.